 Bachelor of Arts

-What is the best part about your program?
+What would you say was the best part of your program?

 I mainly switched to Irish Studies because it was a relatively small program.
 What’s great about the courses is that because you’re at most 20 students in a class, you really get to know your professors.
 Irish Studies had more of a personal touch.

 The school has also grown substantially in recent years.
 When I started, there were maybe five to seven people graduating with a major in Irish Studies, yet by the end of my degree, there were approximately 120.
 There are a lot of opportunities for funding thanks to the contributions of the Montreal’s Irish community.